Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations

 Our explanation of this procedure raises several questions: \\ (Q1) How can we identify vertices for replication without the benefit of a visual representation?
-(Q2) Can we choose multiple vertices for replication? \\ (Q3) Will the reduced-graph (where subnetworks play the role of vertices) always be a tree? \\ (Q4) Would it always be possible to start from one subnetwork (like $N_1$ here) and obtain the solution to system~\eqref{eq:NF-pi} for the full network?
+(Q2) Can we choose multiple vertices for replication? \\ (Q3) Will the reduced-graph (where sub-networks play the role of vertices) always be a tree? \\ (Q4) Would it always be possible to start from one sub-network (like $N_1$ here) and obtain the solution to system~\eqref{eq:NF-pi} for the full network?

 All of the above will be answered in the affirmative with the mathematical development of the theory described in the next section.
 However, anticipating the developments, we can state that \emph{cut-points} or \emph{articulation points} of a network are the key concepts that ensure the \emph{block-cut tree} representation.